Insight: Syria casts net wide in search of oil deals

 "The agreement for vessel charter and purchase of fuel was initially agreed for deliveries to Thailand," said MLOS director Michael Liburn in an email.

-Liburn said the vessel was not authorized for trade outside Asia and that Aurora cancelled the contract in late July when MLOS declined to change the delivery port to Syria.
+Liburn said the vessel was not authorised for trade outside Asia and that Aurora cancelled the contract in late July when MLOS declined to change the delivery port to Syria.

 "We are quite happy to provide fuel to Syria as long as the port of delivery is safe and there are no international restrictions," Liburn said via Skype last week.